 - Have a paint party.
 Tape large sheets of white paper to an outside wall.
 Give everyone a large, old T-shirt and have a paint party.
 (Tape newspaper on the wall first to prevent mishaps.)

-- Enjoy some old-fashioned summer games.
-Play hide and seek or tag with your kids.
-Get out the bikes or a baseball and mitt.
-Buy a yo-yo and learn some tricks or have a hula hoop contest.
+- Enjoy some old-fashioned games.
+Play hide and seek with your kids, dig out a yo-yo to learn some new tricks or have a hula hoop contest.

 Linda Chiara is a freelance writer and the mother of three sons who, thankfully, prefer sports to TV.